Zenmai0822/hci-course/README.md

 This is the personal website of Nianmin Guo for the HCI course in spring 2019 semester.

+## Not For Github

+Please use the [webpage at hci.htr.app](https://hci.htr.app) to view as this project uses semi-hardcoded links.

 ## Contents

 ### Group Projects